scalefocus/virusafe-ios/README.md

 ### Provisioning

 Debug version is signed automatically.
 Release version uses manual signing.
-Both however are not opened, so you have to use your own signing, while testing.
+Both however are not opened, so if you're not member of the internal team you have to use your own signing, while testing.

 ### Debug

-Bluetooth functionality can not be tested in the Simulator. *(Don't worry BT is not added yet)*
+- Bluetooth functionality can not be tested in the Simulator. *(Don't worry BT is not added yet)*
+- Location can be simulated (Google it)

 ## Code Styleguide

 We decided to refer to [The Official raywenderlich.com Swift Style Guide](https://github.com/raywenderlich/swift-style-guide)

-Contributors are expected to read through and familiarize themselves with the style guide as we're going to enforce it adding `swiftlint`.
+Contributors are expected to read through and familiarize themselves with the style guide as we're going to enforce it with `swiftlint`.

 ## Branching guide